NVIDIA/modulus/docs/api/modulus.distributed.shardtensor.rst

 - Performing operations on smaller local portions
 - Coordinating the necessary communication between devices in the forward and backward passes

 ``ShardTensor`` is built as an extension of PyTorch's DTensor, and gains substantial functionality by leveraging the utilities already implemented in the PyTorch distributed package.
 However, some operations on sharded input data are not trivial to implement correctly, nor relevant to the model sharding problem.
-In Modulus, we have implemented parallelized versions of several key operations, including (so far):
+In PhysicsNeMo, we have implemented parallelized versions of several key operations, including (so far):

 - Convolution (1D, 2D, 3D)
 - Neighborhood Attention (2D)

-These operations are implemented in the ``modulus.distributed.shard_utils`` module, and are enabled by dynamically intercepting calls to (for example) ``torch.nn.functional.conv2d``.
+These operations are implemented in the ``physicsnemo.distributed.shard_utils`` module, and are enabled by dynamically intercepting calls to (for example) ``torch.nn.functional.conv2d``.
 When the function is called with ShardTensor inputs, the operation is automatically parallelized across the mesh associated with the input.
 When the function is called with non-ShardTensor inputs, the operation is executed in a non-parallelized manner, exactly as expected.

-To enable these operations, you must import ``patch_operations`` from ``modulus.distributed.shard_utils``.
+To enable these operations, you must import ``patch_operations`` from ``physicsnemo.distributed.shard_utils``.
 This will patch the relevant functions in the distributed package to support ``ShardTensor`` inputs.

 We are continuing to add more operations, and contributions are welcome!